What Is Nonallergic Rhinitis?

-Nasal antihistamines.
+- Nasal antihistamines.
 Prescription products such as azelastine (Astelin) and olopatadine (Patanase) can relieve symptoms of postnasal drip, congestion, and sneezing within minutes.
-They are most effective when used on a regular basis.
+They’re most effective when used on a regular basis.

-Nasal glucocorticoids.
-Daily use of products such as fluticasone (Flonase) or mometasone (Nasonex) may help relieve symptoms.
-But it may take days or weeks to notice the full effects.
+- Nasal glucocorticoids.
+Daily use of medications such as budesonide (Rhinocort Allergy), fluticasone (Flonase), or triamcinolone (Nasacort Allergy 24HR) may help relieve symptoms.
+These nasal sprays are available over the counter.
+It may take days or weeks to notice the full effects.
 Sometimes, people benefit from using a combination of nasal antihistamines and nasal glucocorticoids.

-Decongestants.
+- Decongestants.
 Oral decongestant medications -- such as pseudoephedrine -- may help relieve congestion.
-But these are not generally recommended unless nasal antihistamines and nasal glucocorticoids do not help symptoms.
-Decongestant nasal sprays containing oxymetazoline (Afrin) and phenylephrine (Neo-synephrine) should not be used for more than two to three days at a time.
+But these are not generally recommended unless nasal antihistamines and nasal glucocorticoids don’t help.
+Decongestant nasal sprays containing oxymetazoline (Afrin) and phenylephrine (Neo-synephrine) should not be used for more than 2 to 3 days at a time.
 Doing so can cause overuse (rebound) congestion.